 Once Ms. Englert has approved your dissertation, please follow the Printing Instructions for submitting copies of your dissertation and the required paperwork.
 Along with the copies of your dissertation, you will need to submit the Mailing Address Form and the 2012-2013 UMI Agreement.
 For assistance deciding which publishing options to choose, please read the UMI Publishing Options Guide.
 There is a $350 fee that is required upon submission of your dissertation and paperwork.

 The Ferkauf Academic Calendar lists important dates that every student should know, and we encourage all students to refer to this calendar frequently throughout the semester.
+Please note, the calendar may change at any time.

 500 West 185th Street